Multi-output calibration of a honeycomb seal via on-site surrogates

 \section{Introduction}

 Computer simulation experiments play an increasingly pivotal role in scientific inquiry.
 STEM training, cheap hardware, and robust numerical libraries have democratized simulation as a means of exploration of complex physical \citep[e.g.,][]{mehta2014modeling}, biological \citep[e.g.,][]{johnson:2008}, engineering/materials \cite[e.g.,][]{zhang2015microstructure}, and economic phenomena \citep[e.g.,][]{kita2016realistic}, to provide a few representative examples.
-Simulation in industry borrows elements from all of the above depending on the nature of application/business.
 We are interested in the use of simulation in the development of a so-called {\em honeycomb seal}, a device integral to oil and gas recovery, together with colleagues at Baker Hughes, a General Electric company (BHGE).
 The honeycomb experiment mirrors a common setup in engineering applications, leveraging a general purpose simulator called {\tt ISOTSEAL}, a commercial spin-off of tools developed first at Texas A\&M \citep{isotseal}.

-Adapting a general-purpose solver like {\tt ISOTSEAL} to a particular application like BHGE's honeycomb is often a two-stage process.
-One first adapts configuration files to reflect the known design and operational parameters/conditions of the particular instance under study.
-Inevitably some of these computer model settings are unknown (precisely enough) in the actual system, so there is interest in {\em calibrating} these parameters based a limited physical/field experimentation campaign.
+Adapting a solver like {\tt ISOTSEAL} to a particular application like BHGE's honeycomb is a two-stage process.
+One first tailors configuration files to reflect the design and operational parameters/conditions of the particular instance under study.
+Inevitably some of these computer model settings are unknown (precisely enough) in the actual system, so there is interest in {\em calibrating} these parameters based on a limited physical/field experimentation campaign.
 Simulations, collected under a range of settings of both unknown {\em calibration parameters} and known {\em design inputs} characterizing operating conditions, can then be ``matched'' with analogs observed in the field, and their residuals can drive inference for the unknown settings, comprising the second stage.